 Furthermore undiagnosed medical problems such as silent gastro-oesophageal reflux, milk protein intolerance.

-Other groups of children who are generally don’t sleep well.
-Therefore following strict sleep hygiene will help in the long run.
 Behavioural approaches to childhood sleep problems are by far the best at promoting good sleep habits.
-Much of it is around what we call ‘sleep hygiene’ i.e. setting the mood for sleep.
-So, here are some golden tips that are recognised internationally as crucial for establishing a reliable sleep pattern in children.
+Much of it is around what we call ‘sleep hygiene’ which is setting the mood for sleep.
+So, here are some golden tips that are recognised internationally as must-haves for establishing a reliable sleep pattern in children.

 The most important sleep hygiene measure is to maintain a regular wake and sleep pattern seven days a week.
-It is also important to spend an appropriate amount of time in bed, not too little, or too excessive.
+It is also important to spend the right amount of time in bed, not too little and too much.
 It’s a healing process.
-Build the connection, setting an expectation, proposing a limit and listening to the child feelings and then tackle with small steps.
+Building the connection, setting an expectation, proposing a limit and listening to how the child feels and then tackle with small steps.